simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Email tracking

-It's harder to disable email tracking then enabling it.
+It's harder to disable email tracking than enabling it.
 That's why most marketing emails contain trackers.
 Open rate is considered inaccurate because of client disabling images:

 > [...] an email is only counted as 'opened' if the recipient also receives the images embedded in that message, and a large percentage of your email users likely have image-blocking enabled on their email client. [...] – [blog.hubspot.com](https://blog.hubspot.com/blog/tabid/6307/bid/29510/Your-Complete-Guide-to-Measuring-Email-Marketing-Success.aspx)